Projektgrupp01/Project_INTE/docs/TDD Dokumentation.md

-Should be possible to adjust stats with items, magic buffs, jobs, races added a spellbook. can add spells and remove spells. can gain experience and levels players are considered Creatures
+Should be possible to adjust stats with items, magic buffs, jobs, races added a spellbook. can add spells and remove spells. can gain experience and levels can accept quests and keep track of them. players are considered Creatures

 Race functionality